Supreme Court Decision on Water Leakage from Upper Floor Flats

 Steps to Address the Leakage Issues

-By following these steps and collaborating with stakeholders, homeowners can effectively address water leakage issues from upper floor flats and ensure the integrity and safety of their properties.
+If there is a leak from the above flat, homeowners can effectively address water leakage issues and ensure the integrity and safety of their properties.

 • Immediate Action: Take prompt action to stop the leakage and mitigate further damage by temporarily sealing or diverting water flow as necessary.